stfwi/engineers-decor/readme.md

 The mod has its focus on non-functional, decorative blocks.
 If anyhow possible, no tile entities or user interactions are used.
 Current feature set:

+- *Treated wood crafting table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
+Keeps its inventory, has eight additional storage slots on the left side of the crafting grid.
+Crafted 2x2 with three treated wood planks and one vanilla crafting table.

+- *Small laboratry furnace*: Solid fuel consuming, updraught.
+Slightly hotter and better isolated than a cobblestone furnace, therefore more efficient.
+Has internal hopper FiFos for input, output, and fuel (two stacks each).
+Two auxilliary slots (storage tray).
+Keeps inventory when relocated.
+Crafted with one cobblestone furnace, one hopper, and seven metal plates.

 - Rebar (steel) reinforced concrete: Expensive but creeper-proof.
 Crafted 3x3 from four concrete blocks and five steel rods.
 Texture design oriented at the IE concrete, slightly darker, eight (position dependent) random texture variations with rust traces.
 Also creaftable in form of *stairs* and *walls*.
-Like the IE contrete tiles, you can craft rebar concrete tiles with corresponding stairs.
+Like the IE contrete *tiles*, you can craft rebar concrete tiles with corresponding stairs.
 Reverse recipes available for all blocks crafted from rebar concrete.